 Games are a great way to break the ice and get the party started.
 If you’re celebrating Halloween in the office, playing a number of games can be great for team building and employee morale.
 If you’re stuck for ideas, do some research online for some inspiration.

-10. Help with the clean up afterwards
+10. Help with the clean-up afterwards

-And if the organisation of the event was a group effort, it might be a good idea to designate clean-up tasks to everyone – otherwise, it’s very likely that the Halloween décor will be up until Christmas!
+And if the organization of the event was a group effort, it might be a good idea to designate clean-up tasks to everyone — otherwise, it’s very likely that the Halloween décor will be up until Christmas!

-The Don’ts
+The don’ts

 1. Prank your colleagues